edwinbosire/YAWA/README.md

 I followed a course on TeamTreehouse, an introduction to Swift on my part, and instead of writing the same old Hello World apps I decided to write a fully functional app

+This is a simple weather app that retrieves data from [forecast.io](forecast.io), we parse the data and display it on screen.

 ![Screen shot](http://i.imgur.com/ol1noqV.png)

 I spent the weekend watching the entire TeamTreehouse course (on 2x ofcourse) and wrote the entire code while standing in my kitchen, basically what am trying to say is the code quality is somewhat lacking.

+The UI improvements were done on a different day.
+Take a look at the **TODO** list below to see what's been done/remaining.

 ##TODO
 - Settings screen?